xemonix0/Cherry-Doom/README.md

 ## Windows with Visual Studio

-Visual Studio 2019 and [VSCode](https://code.visualstudio.com/) comes with built-in support for CMake by opening the source tree as a folder.
+[Visual Studio 2019](https://visualstudio.microsoft.com/) and [Visual Studio Code](https://code.visualstudio.com/) come with built-in support for CMake by opening the source tree as a folder.

 Install vcpkg <https://github.com/Microsoft/vcpkg#quick-start-windows>.
 Integrate it into CMake or use toolchain file:
 ```